bellagerant/PDXMP_CK3/README.md

 -Increase penalty on trying to seduce family

 -Increased embark time (30 to 150) to avoid ai boat bombing.
 Disembark remains the same (10)

+-Made the Mongols spawn stronger so they actually do something rather than fizzle out as they do in vanilla (from https://steamcommunity.com/sharedfiles/filedetails/?id=2225586840)